Crazy in Love: Music and lyrics

-"Crazy in Love" is performed in the key of D minor.
-It incorporates influences of 1970s-style funk, hip hop, and soul.
-As commented by Robert Webb of The Independent, the old soul influences in the song seem to have been derived from the horn hook, which samples the 1970 song "Are You My Woman?
-(Tell Me So)."
-Having a "go-go vibe", "Crazy in Love" is built on a hip hop beat.
-Beyoncé told The Sunday Herald that the beat is "so hard that it makes your heart hurt."
-The song's tempo is a moderate 100 beats per minute, in common time.
-Beyoncé's vocal range spans around one and a half octaves in the song, from the low note of B♭_{3} to the high note of F_{5}.
-"Crazy in Love" uses two major chords, B♭ and G, a minor third apart.
-One of the main vocal riffs uses the traditional cowbell rhythm often found in samba music.
-Lisa Verrico of The Times magazine wrote that "Crazy in Love" makes use of big drums and bits of brass.
+At three minutes and fifty-six seconds long, "Crazy in Love" is performed in the key of D minor.
+It is primarily a pop and R&B track with influences of hip-hop, 1970s-style funk, and soul.
+Music critic Robert Webb of The Independent observed that the song's old soul influences stem primarily from its horn hook, which samples the Chi-Lites track "Are You My Woman?
+(Tell Me So)" (1970).
+"Crazy in Love", which Webb described as having a "go-go vibe", is constructed around a hip-hop beat.
+The Times noted its use of big drums and brass elements.
+The song has a moderate tempo of around 100 beats per minute in common time.
+Beyoncé's vocal range spans approximately one and a half octaves, from B♭_{3} to F_{5}.
+It employs two major chords—B♭ and G, a minor third apart—with one of the main vocal riffs following a traditional cowbell rhythm common in samba music.

-According to Natalie Nichols of the Los Angeles Times, the lyrics of "Crazy in Love" reference a state of romantic obsession.
-Beyoncé said that the song talks "about how, when you are falling in love, you do things that are out of character and you do not really care because you are just open."
-Anthony DeCurtis of Rolling Stone wrote that "Crazy in Love" has "such a cauldron of energy" that Beyoncé sounds "loose and sexy," gripped by emotions she "can neither understand nor control."
-The lyrics are composed in the traditional verse-chorus form.
-Jay-Z opens the song with a brief spoken verse-rap, containing the lyrics: "Yes!
+According to Natalie Nichols of the Los Angeles Times, the lyrics of "Crazy in Love" depict a state of romantic obsession.
+Beyoncé has stated that the song describes how falling in love can lead individuals to act out of character and become emotionally open.
+Rolling Stone wrote that "Crazy in Love" has "such a cauldron of energy" that Beyoncé sounds "loose and sexy," gripped by emotions she "can neither understand nor control."
+The lyrics follow a conventional verse–chorus structure.
+Jay-Z opens the song with a short spoken rap introduction: "Yes!
 So crazy right now.
-Most incredibly, it's your girl, B. It's your boy, Young.
-You ready?"
-After Beyoncé delivers the "uh-oh, uh-oh" catchphrase, Jay-Z continues the monologue.
-Beyoncé begins the first verse, followed with the whistle-backed chorus.
-She repeats the "uh-oh, uh-oh" phrase, leading to the second verse.
-The chorus follows, giving way to the second verse-rap which contains the lyrics: "Jay-Z in the range, crazy and deranged [...]
-I been iller than chain smokers, how you think I got the name 'Hova', I been real and the game's over".
-The song continues to the bridge, singing: "I'm not myself, lately I'm foolish, I don't do this, / I've been playing myself, baby, I don't care / 'Cuz your love's got the best of me, / And baby, you're making a fool of me, / You got me sprung and I don't care who sees."
-She then sings the chorus again and the song fades out with the horns.
+Most incredibly, it's your girl, B. It's your boy, Young."
+Beyoncé then delivers the first verse and chorus.
+The recurring "uh-oh, uh-oh" phrase functions as a hook between sections.
+Jay-Z contributes a second verse-rap later in the song.
+Before returning to the final chorus, "Crazy in Love" transitions into a bridge, where the lyrics further speak on emotional vulnerability and infatuation: "I'm not myself, lately I'm foolish, I don't do this, / I've been playing myself, baby, I don't care / 'Cuz your love's got the best of me, / And baby, you're making a fool of me, / You got me sprung and I don't care who sees."